Priorities: Shake off the rust, evaluate the players for the season to come, getting new players mixed in, prepare the starters for the upcoming match

 Serving warm-up: After a water break I had them partner up across the net.
 They started at about half-court just serving the ball back and forth with a focus on good mechanics.
 As they felt warm they backed up until they got to the point of doing full court serving.

 Target serving: I had them do 5 good serves each to Zones 1 and 5 where they had to put the ball in the last 3 meters of the court, as well as 5 good serves in front of the 3-meter line.
-I gave them 5 minutes to complete the drill, with push-up punishment for those who did not get it done.
+I gave them 5 minutes to complete the drill.

 Serving and passing: With shoulders warmed-up and serving consistency developed (at least a bit), I moved to having 3 passers on each side in serve receive, with an additional player as target.
 The remaining players were servers.
 I had the passers rotate out to target after 2 good passes (started with 3, but one side wasn’t rotating enough), with the target then going back to serve.
 I did this until I felt like the main passers got enough reps.